 Have a diagnosed disability

 Keystone Award The Keystone Award is presented to the most outstanding direct service staff member of an INARF member organization.
-Qualified candidates demonstrate, through their personal attributes and dedication, the mission of the human services/habilitation industry.
-Candidates qualifying for this award must currently be employed in a front-line direct care role, such as a Direct Support Professional, Employment Specialist, or Behavioral Consultant, and have a minimum of three years of employment experience.Attributes of the Nominees for this award are:
+Qualified candidates manifest, through personal attributes and dedication, the mission of the human service/habilitation industry.
+Candidates qualifying for this award must currently be employed in the role of front-line direct care, such as a Direct Support Professional, Employment Specialist, Behavioral Consultant, etc., and have a minimum of three (3) years of employment.
+Attributes of the Nominees for this award are:

 The first to employ innovative techniques, enriching the quality of services and thus the quality of life for those they support